FelixSchladt/Micropython-SSD1306-GFX/README.md

 ### Prerequisits

 Your device needs to bet setup for micropython.<br>
-If new follow this [tutorial](https://docs.micropython.org/en/v1.15/esp32/tutorial/intro.html) from micropython.org.<br>
+If not follow this [tutorial](https://docs.micropython.org/en/v1.15/esp32/tutorial/intro.html) from micropython.org.<br>

 As development IDE I **personally** recommend [thonny](https://thonny.org/).